CMZCODE/GamePadSampleUnity/README.md

 Notes on Nyko PLAYPAD PRO
 =========================
-*Assuming the PLAYPAD has the latest firmware on it.
+*Assumes the PLAYPAD has the latest firmware on it.
 Older versions have incorrect FW and can only be updated on a narrow range of devices.
 *Avoid PlayPad Pro with BN 122209 5175
 *Bn:1310015238 works fine!

-Unilicense
+License
 ===========
 This is free and unencumbered software released into the public domain.